waiwera/waiwera/doc/user/setup_sources.rst

 Sources may be used to represent physical sources or sinks such as wells or springs.
 They may also be used to implement :ref:`neumann_boundary_conditions`, i.e. to model boundaries where flow rates of mass or energy are prescribed.

 Sources are set up in the Waiwera JSON input file via the **"source"** value.
 This is an array of objects.
 Each object in the array contains a source specification, which can set up a single source, or multiple sources with similar parameters in different cells.
+The flow rate for each source can be specified using its **"rate"** value.

 .. note::
    **JSON object**: source specification